-RadComm Systems is a privately owned Canadian company specializing in the design, manufacture and servicing of highly sensitive radiation detection systems that can detect, measure and identify radioactive sources, to prevent radiological incidents and potential exposure to individuals and the environment, for a variety of industrial, civilian and government applications.
+RadComm Systems is a global designer, manufacturer and distributor of technologically advanced radiation detection systems.
+Our highly specialized systems detect, measure and identify radioactive sources to prevent radiological incidents and potential exposure to individuals and the environment for a variety of industrial, civilian and government applications.

 RadComm offers a complete line of vehicle/portal, material handling, laboratory instrument and handheld portable detection systems for Steel, Scrap Metal, Waste, Nuclear, Homeland Security, Demolition & Deconstruction and Recycling applications.